Mediator, Arbitrator, Neutral Case Evaluator, Senior Judge

 Judge Platt (Ret.) has also served as Sole Arbitrator in over 100 cases, totaling over $50 million in awards.
 A few sample cases include:

-- Multiple motor tort cases which resulted in claims for medical expenses, long term care and pain and suffering both for bodily injury and for long term cognitive disease and dysfunction that the plaintiffs alleged were suffered as a result of these accidents.
-These cases involved complex issues of causation of the alleged cognitive disease and dysfunction from the collision
+- Over 100 motor tort and premises liability cases which resulted in claims for medical expenses, long–term care and pain and suffering both for bodily injury and for long–term cognitive disease and dysfunction that the plaintiffs alleged were suffered as a result of these accidents.
+These cases involved complex issues of causation of the alleged cognitive disease and dysfunction resulting from alleged negligence.

-- Over 100 additional motor tort cases concerned the nature and the extent of the plaintiffs’ medical treatment; whether such treatment was excessive given the injuries.
-In both cases, expert witness testimony supporting their position was provided by both sides
+- Other cases concerned the nature and the extent of plaintiff’s medical treatment; whether such treatment was excessive given the injuries.
+In most cases, expert witness testimony was provided by both sides.

 With regard to Mediation, he has served as a mediator in the following types of cases in the past thirteen years: